MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 ## Screen view

 Screen views list screen views for individual screens in an app and thetotal number of screen views.
 You can view screen views by screen name or by screen title.

-## Segment

-A segment is a set of specific demographic characteristics (such as defined by age, gender, location, and so on).
-For example, you can map fields from your unified customer entity to define the demographic segment you want the system to use for enriching your customer data.

-## Unification (of data)

-The data unification process lets you unify once-disparate data sources into a single master dataset that provides a unified view of your customers.
-After setting up data sources, you can unify the data in three mandatory steps: Map, Match,and Merge.

 ## Visitor